jmccarrell/public-notes/tmux-notes.md

 - the [tmux tutorial](https://danielmiessler.com/study/tmux/) I used

+## Jeffs customizations

+- I re-bind the default C-b to C-o, so everywhere I have my dotiles, it is C-o

 ## session start / stop

+- from the server that you will be re-connecting to:
 - start a tmux session, with a name

         $ tmux new -s session-name